Hlöd: The Goths Prepare

-The great battle
+The Great Battle

 They fought for eight days.
 No one could count the fallen but still no captains had been slain.
 Day and night the armies clashed around Angantyr, and the fight grew more and more bitter.
 The Huns became more and more ferocious as they knew that they would not survive a defeat.
 The Goths, on the other hand, were fighting for their freedom and for the land where they were born.

 When the eighth day ended, the Goths pushed forward breaking the Hunnic lines.
 The Huns lost their courage as they saw Angantyr ride through the lines slashing and cutting men and horses with Tyrfing.
 Angantyr and Hlod met and Hlod fell, as well as Humli.

 The Huns fled but the Goths pursued them and filled the rivers with bodies so that they choked and this caused a flood which filled the valleys with dead men and horses.

 Angantyr searched among the slain and finally found his brother.
 He stated that cruel is the doom of the Norns when brother slays brother.